rstoyanchev/spring-32-test-webapps/spring-mvc-test-server/slides.md

 !SLIDE small bullets incremental
 # Option 2: "Standalone"
 * Simply register one or more `@Controller` instances
-* Effect similar to MVC Java Config
+* Config similar to MVC Java Config
-* No Spring config loaded
+* No Spring context is actually loaded
 * "Stub" `WebApplicationContext` used to configure `DispatcherServlet`

 !SLIDE smaller